Skip To Main Content

 To supplement our students’ passions in STEAM, we offer many extracurricular programs and experiences for our community:

-- Competitive FIRST Robotics teams
+• Competitive and recreational FIRST robotics teams

 Dedicated Learning Spaces